CS-DS-125/125book/source/08-Classes/classes.rst

    conventionally named ``self``.
 [This isn't an absolute rule, but it will always be followed as far as we are concerned in this book.]

-Let's look at an example:
+Let's look at an example.
+Try running the following with CodeLens.
+It won't print anything out, but it will create the class.

 .. activecode:: classes_01